-Specific attendance requirements for each program of study are outlined in the program procedure and are included in the Student Handbook and course syllabi.
+Specific attendance requirements for each program of study are outlined in the program procedure and are included in the Student Handbook and instructional module syllabi.
 To achieve the educational goals of the designated program of study, consistent attendance and punctual arrival for all learning experiences is an expectation.
-Absences interfere with the student's ability to achieve course and curriculum outcomes.
+Absences interfere with the student's ability to achieve instructional module and curriculum outcomes.
 Absences are documented and reviewed to determine if corrective action is warranted.
 Students are encouraged to schedule doctor appointments before or after school hours or during scheduled school breaks.

 Students may refer to the specific program Academic Calendar which includes all designated student breaks and holidays.

 Tardy: Students who are not present at the time theory or clinical is scheduled to start will be counted as a tardy.
 Students with multiple tardies are subject to corrective action.
-Specific corrective action guidelines for each program of study are outlined in the program procedure and are included in the Student Handbook and course syllabi.
+Specific corrective action guidelines for each program of study are outlined in the program procedure and are included in the Student Handbook and instructional module syllabi.

 Absence: Students not present in theory or clinical for more than 30 minutes after the theory or clinical experience was scheduled to start will be counted as absent.
 Students with multiple unexcused absences are subject to corrective action.
-Specific corrective action guidelines for each program of study are outlined in the program procedure and are included in the Student Handbook and course syllabi.
+Specific corrective action guidelines for each program of study are outlined in the program procedure and are included in the Student Handbook and instructional module syllabi.

-Absences with Academic Penalty (Unexcused): Unexcused absences will result in hour for hour clinical make-up and include:
+Absences with Academic Penalty: The following absences will result in hour for hour clinical make-up: and include:

 - Any absence from a scheduled theory or clinical experience greater than 30 minutes

 - Jury Duty

-- Absent.
-No Show
+- Absent, No Show

 - Exam Absence

-Absences without Academic Penalty (Excused): Students are not required to make-up the following excused absences:
+Absences without Academic Penalty: Students are not required to make-up the following absences:

-- Court Subpoenaed Appearance Not Including Jury Duty - Student Illness or Injury Confirmed by a Physician/Nurse Practitioner/Physician Assistant - Approved CSNAH Activity - Funeral Leave
+- Court Subpoenaed Appearance Not Including Jury Duty - Student Illness or Injury Confirmed by a Physician/Nurse Practitioner/Physician Assistant - Approved CSNAH Activity - Funeral Leave - Deployment to a war zone of a spouse, parent, child, grandchild, or sibling.